Moving is already stressful. Throwing a cat into the boxed-up, laborious mix can make it…

 Changes in Eating Habits

-Any change in eating habits and subsequently weight can be a sign of concern for pet parents and often a sign of something deeper.
-Cats can avoid food altogether and barely touch it or overeat when they are stressed.
-Cats feel the need to ration their food because they can’t determine when you will be returning.
-They feel that you might not come back to fill the bowl, so they won’t eat their whole meal.
-Eating habits can be a symptom of very serious medical concerns as well, if you notice a change in your cat’s eating it’s advised to discuss with your vet to ensure there isn’t another underlying cause for the change.
+Any change in eating habits and subsequently weight can be a sign of concern for pet parents and should be investigated further.
+Cats can avoid food altogether, barely touch it or overeat when they are stressed.
+Since eating habits can be a symptom of very serious medical concerns as well if you notice a change in your cat’s eating it’s advised to bring this up to your vet to determine if your cat may be ill.

 What Can You Do?

-Another thing that you can do to reduce your cat’s distress of being left alone is to make sure your cats environment is stimulating with plenty of cat-friendly activities.
-Cat houses (can even be an open cardboard box), food puzzles, toys, and even cat television shows you can find online will distract your cat from your absence and keep them engaged in activities not related to your presence.
+Another thing that you can do to reduce your cat’s distress of being left alone is to make sure your cat’s environment is stimulating with plenty of cat-friendly activities.
+Cat houses (can even be an open cardboard box), food puzzles, toys, and even cat-friendly television shows that you can find online may distract your cat from your absence and keep them engaged in activities not related to your presence.

-If you have done the following options and still struggling with a stressed cat there are products on the market to help ease anxiety.
-CBD Cat Treats are a great option.
-They utilize the non psycho-active ingredient in the hemp plants to naturally and safely calm nerves.
-CBD offers benefits for both humans and pets; the reviews speak for themselves.
+If you have already helped your cat with these suggestions and are still struggling with a stressed cat, there are products on the market to help ease separation fear.
+CBD Cat Treats can be a great option.
+They utilize the nonpsychoactive ingredient in the hemp plants to naturally and safely calm pets.
+CBD can offer benefits for both humans and pets as the reviews indicate.

 It is often difficult to deal with cats that have separation anxiety.
-Hopefully, some of the symptoms we have listed can help you diagnose your cat’s behavior, and treatments can help your cat feel better.
+Hopefully, some of the symptoms we have listed can help you understand the reasons for your cat’s behaviors and suggest treatments that can help your cat feel better.
 If you have any other suggestions for treating cat anxiety feel free to leave a comment!